mmetehanoz/mmetehanoz/README.md

 ## 🏆 About Me
 I have developed specialized projects in the healthcare and travel industries.
-I specialize in web and mobile applications, automation systems, and AI-powered solutions.
+I specialize in web and mobile applications and automation systems.
 I take new ventures from **scratch** and bring them to life, scaling them for growth.

 ---

 ## 💡 Expertise
 - Full-stack Development
 - Mobile Application Development
 - Automation & Integration
-- AI Applications
 - Project Management

 ---